 Today, according to popular statistics, Safari is the fourth most popular browser in the world, after Internet Explorer, Mozilla Firefox and Google Chrome.
 A few days back I posted why Chrome was so named – today lets talk about Safari!

 So why Safari?
-Whats so special in this name?
-Though no official statement as been revealed from Apple Inc regarding its naming convention, Apple wanted its browser to have a name with a ‘verb’ in it, similar to Netscape Navigator, Internet Explorer etc – some description which was apt!
+What’s so special in this name?
+Though no official statement has been revealed from Apple Inc regarding its naming convention, Apple wanted its browser to have a name with a ‘verb’ in it, similar to Netscape Navigator, Internet Explorer, etc. – some description which was apt!

-Safari is at present in its fifth version and is available for Microsoft Windows and Mac OS X.
+Safari is at present available for Microsoft Windows and Mac OS X.

 PS: Dave adds in the comments – It’s called Safari as a tribute to the Beach Boys, surfing the web, “Surfing Safari”.